brianna-boughner/pizza-order-app/README.md

 An app for ordering pizza: customers can create and order a custom pizza.

-*side note: I drew all of the graphics myself so I hope you enjoy them*
+*side note: I drew all of the graphics myself so I hope you enjoy them :)*

 The app doesn't have a wide variety of 'actors', since the main target is customers of the pizza store.